Yoeori/CardsAgainstDJO/README.md

 ```
 npm install
 ```
+Now you need a database for all your users.
+Go to your database and add database.sql from the 'server' folder to your database.
 After that you need to configure a few settings.
 Open the 'server' folder and create a 'config.json'.
 Then use the 'config.example.json' to fill your own config and save it with your settings.